-The museum's spectacular main hall, the Sala del Paradiso, is dominated by a life-size reconstruction of the original facade of Florence's Duomo, decorated with some 40 14th- and early-15th-century statues carved for the facade by 14th-century masters.
+The museum's spectacular main hall, the Sala del Paradiso, is dominated by a life-size reconstruction of the original facade of Florence's duomo, decorated with some 40 14th- and early-15th-century statues carved for the facade by 14th-century masters.
 Led by Arnolfo di Cambio, building work began in 1296 but it was never finished and in 1587 the facade was eventually dismantled.
-This is also where you will find Ghiberti's dazzling twinset of doors.
+This is also where you will find Ghiberti's and Pisano's dazzling doors.

 In Room 8, the Sala della Maddalena, it is impossible to miss Donatello's famous wooden representation of a gaunt, desperately desolate Mary Magdalene, a mid-15th-century work completed late in the sculptor's career.

 Continuing up to the 1st floor, Rooms 14 and 15 explain in detail just how Brunelleschi constructed the ground-breaking cathedral dome.
 Look at 15th-century tools, pulleys, tackles and hoisting wagons used to build the cupola, watch a film and admire Brunelleschi's funeral mask (1446).
 On the 2nd floor, look at a fascinating collection of models of different proposed facades for the cathedral.
 End on a high with big views of the red-tiled cupola up close from the 3rd-floor, open-air Terrazza Brunelleschiana.